dominicnearn/OpenAI-API-Wrapper-Documentation/README.md

 # openAI-API-documentation

 Hello, and welcome to my OpenAI api wrapper.
 This is an easy to use wrapper that can be used FULLY client side.
-No need for NodeJS!
+No need to setup a serverside environment.

+Written by Dominic.
+2023.

+*azonix*

 ## /gpt/gpt35/api